Landing your story on A1: Tips from a former New York Times journalist

 The result was a prescient portrait in The New York Times of what would become one of Simon & Schuster’s most successful publishing imprints.
 Now known as Gallery Books, it publishes more than 200 titles a year, by such bestselling pop-culture authors as Amy Schumer and Tiffany Haddish, and is still overseen by the same publisher, Jennifer Bergstrom.

-What made the pitch successful in my mind was a chance to go inside the business of how publishers try to figure out what their audience is looking for and how the company might deliver it.
-I had worked on other articles with the publicist who pitched the idea, and I thought I could trust her promise to let me peek behind the curtain at how the sausage gets made.
+What made the pitch successful in Wyatt’s mind was a chance to go inside the business of how publishers try to figure out what their audience is looking for and how the company might deliver it.
+Ed Wyatt had worked on other articles with the publicist who pitched the idea, and thought he could trust her promise for a peek behind the curtain.
 The resulting meeting showed Ms. Bergstrom and her editors at their most vulnerable, as they wrestled ideas to the ground and caught each other up on everything from their favorite bands to what other publishers were rumored to be pursuing.

 So if you want to make a successful pitch to a journalist, here are a few tips for maximizing your impact and making yourself a valuable source of ideas for a reporter: